 Policy watch: What Liz Truss will do on the key issues facing Britain

-Liz Truss has won the keys to No 10 after wooing Tory members with an ambitious and high-spending plan for government.
+Liz Truss won the keys to No 10 on Monday after wooing Tory members with an ambitious and high-spending plan for government.

 But with the economy heading into a downturn and just two years until the next election, she faces a race against time to deliver on her wide-ranging agenda.